frankframework/frank-manual/docs/source/advancedDevelopment/deployment/frankFrontend.rst

 #.
 Click that entry.
 Your browser should open a new tab with the text "Hello world!" in a large font.
 The Frank!Framework has a link to the front-end added in the project.

 Property ``customViews.names`` holds a comma-separated list of identifiers of custom tabs.
 For each item in the list, there should be properties ``customViews.<id>.name`` and ``customViews.<id>.url``.
 These define the name of the shown entry and the target URL.

+In the next subsection, we add Larva tests to test the configuration in the project.